-The very low-income limit for Impacted MTSPs is equal to the maximum of the Non-Impacted FY2016 VLIL for Impacted Projects or the HUD Section 8 VLIL for FY 2008 times the ratio of the median family income in FY 2017 to the median family income in FY 2008.
+The very low-income limit for Impacted MTSPs is equal to the maximum of the Non-Impacted FY2020 VLIL for Impacted Projects or the HUD Section 8 VLIL for FY 2008 times the ratio of the median family income in FY 2021 to the median family income in FY 2008.
 By including last year's MTSP VLIL for Impacted Projects in the area, this ensures implementation of the statutory hold harmless found in subpart (E) of Section 142(d)(2), as added by section 3009a of HERA.
-This adjustment insures that Impacted MTSPs will have increases should the change in the current median family estimate to FY 2008 estimate be larger than the increase in their FY 2017 income limits.
-6
+This adjustment insures that Impacted MTSPs will have increases should the change in the current median family estimate to FY 2008 estimate be larger than the increase from last year's (FY 2020) income limits.6